 Santa Ponsa Beach lies in a bay which is protected from the elements.
 As a result, the water is always calm here with hardly any waves.
 Swimming is ideal here for people of all ages and there is usually a lifeguard in attendance.

 Sunbeds and parasols are available to hire.
 Several local bars and restaurants offer drinks and excellent Mallorcan cuisine.
 Playa des Castellot and Pellicer Beach are much smaller in comparison.
 These beaches lie on the outskirts of the resort.

 Jungle Parc is the top attraction away from the beaches which is the biggest of it’s kind in the Balearic Islands.

-Set in a 9 hectare pine forest in Santa Ponsa.
-Jungle Parc boasts over 130 different platforms for rope and zip-line activities.
-There are four different courses or varying difficulty.
+Set in a 9 hectare pine forest in Santa Ponsa, Jungle Parc boasts over 130 different platforms for rope and zip-line activities.
+There are four different courses of varying difficulty.
 Some designed for youngsters and those looking to have a fun day out.